Did You Catch The Underlying Meanness Of The

 “Shelly,” replies Brenda (Bette Midler).
 “Shelly the barracuda.
 She’s 12.”

 Haha!
 They’re so real and relatable!
-They’re drunk and angry and victimized (and rich and white).
+They’re drunk and angry and victimised (and rich and white).
 And who is to blame?
 Men, yes, duh.
 But mostly other women — the fake kind.

 There’s Phoebe (Elizabeth Berkley), the young actress with whom Elise’s husband ran off.
 She’s blonde, big-eyed, and so evidently stupid that she’s almost incapable of basic human interaction.
 She claps her hands with fingers splayed like a toddler's and runs back and forth in high-heeled shuffle steps, the live-action version of a Blondie cartoon.
 Her most memorable line happens when a doorbell rings and she throws her arms in the air, shouting, “Pizza!”
 Oh, and spoiler: She’s 16.